 Current MTh Supervisions

 Amanda Pilbrow.
-“Faith and Sexuality.”, Carey Graduate School.
+“Faith, Sexuality and Wholeness in Aotearoa New Zealand: 7 LGB Narratives.”, Carey Graduate School.

-Paula Simpson, “Beyond John: Exploring the gospel as mystical theatre.”, Laidlaw Graduate School.
+Paula Simpson, “Beyond John: Exploring the gospel of John as theatre.”, Laidlaw Graduate School.

 Anna Howard, “Reading Judith as a Hebrew heroine”.
 Laidlaw Graduate School.